Japan: Shinzo Abe is reelected prime minister, winning 312 votes in the 465-seat lower house. He appoints an unchanged cabinet.

 Liberia: The Supreme Court orders the presidential runoff scheduled for November 7 halted while the results of the first round are challenged.

-Solomon Islands: Moses Garu is sworn in as home affairs minister and Jimson Fiau Tanagada as minister of national security.
+Solomon Islands: Moses Garu is sworn in as home affairs minister and Jimson Fiau Tanangada as minister of national security.

 Switzerland: Ignazio Cassis takes office as foreign minister.